What Will Happen to R22 and How it Affects You

 So how does this affect prices?

-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are right.
-As you might assume, older air conditioners more often have leaks and need repairs.
-Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
+If this sounds like a case study on supply and demand, then you are correct.
+As you can imagine, older air conditioners may have more leaks and need repairs.
+Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only risen due to scarcity.

-Don’t forget that in order to buy R22, you have to be an EPA-certified technician.
-So, the typical homeowner can’t purchase a cylinder themselves.
-In addition, there are some strict regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
-This cost is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+Don’t forget that in order to obtain R22, you’ll need to be an EPA-certified technician.
+So, the typical homeowner is unable to purchase a cylinder themselves.
+Also, there are some stern regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
+This expense is passed on to the homeowner as companies are forced to cover the increased overhead connected to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

 So, how will this affect you?

-The cost of R22 is considerably increasing because of the dwindling supply, and new refrigerant will no longer be available for use at all after 2020, except from recycled quantities.
+The cost of R22 is considerably increasing because of the dwindling supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.

-If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re right, it is.
-This is why when our experts come out to review your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll recommend an upgrade as a result of the increasing cost of maintaining an R22 air conditioner.
+If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re correct, it is.
+This is why when our technicians come out to review your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll advocate for an upgrade due to the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If your home has an air conditioning system that was built before 2010, your AC will likely have R22.
-However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
-You can find the type of refrigerant your system runs on by looking at the appliance’s nameplate.
-This nameplate is usually found on the outdoor condenser of your central air conditioning system.
-If you can't find it, you can grab your user’s manual.
-If that doesn’t work either, you can reach out to your local Service Experts center.
+If you have an air conditioning system that was built before 2010, your AC will typically have R22.
+However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
+You can see the type of refrigerant your system runs on by reading the appliance’s nameplate.
+This nameplate is typically found on the outdoor condenser of your central air conditioning system.
+If you can’t find it, you can grab your user’s manual.
+Otherwise, you can reach out to your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.

 Instead of Freon, use Puron

-The industry has made the switch from R22 to R410a, which you may know by the brand name Puron.
-In the remainder this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
+The industry has moved from R22 to R410a, which you may identify by the brand name Puron.
+Throughout this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
 There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
 It offers a higher safety rating tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard of “drop-in” replacements for R22.
-We strongly recommend against this option.
-Normally a homeowner who is anxious about the cost of replacing their air conditioner seeks out an alternative, and this appears to be an easy solution.
-It often costs the homeowner more money, and virtually always voids the manufacturer warranty.
-The fact about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
-The phrase “drop-in” is referring to retrofitting a air conditioner, which when done right can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
-In part, this is because different refrigerants operate at different pressure levels and need different parts to run, which forces the technician to replace the most expensive components of your system to be compatible with the new refrigerant.
-If this vital step is avoided, your system will quickly stop running, and you’ll be forced to install a new unit anyway.
-If you are dead set on exploring this option, then consult with an HVAC company to determine your best alternative.
+We strongly advocate against this route.
+Normally a homeowner who is uneasy about the cost of replacing their unit seeks out an alternative, and this sounds like an easy solution.
+It typically costs the homeowner more money, and virtually always voids the manufacturer warranty.
+The truth about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
+The phrase “drop-in” is indicating retrofitting a system, which when done right can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
+In part, this is because different refrigerants work at different pressure levels and need different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
+If this critical step is skipped, your system will quickly stop running, and you’ll need to get a new unit anyway.
+If you insist on exploring retrofitting, then consult with an HVAC professional to determine your best option.

 Your manufacturer will possibly not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
-It’s usually just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+It’s typically just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s smart to discuss pricing choices with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement achieveable, and we monitor for any manufacturer and utility rebates that would make it easier to manage an unforeseen replacement.
-To reduce the chances of an emergency on a hot day, a lot of of our customers elect to do a pre-emptive replacement, and replace an old unit before it breaks down.
-If you’re thinking the same thing, then you’re in good company!
+It’s wise to discuss pricing choices with your HVAC provider if you’re concerned about cost.
+At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement affordable, and we monitor for any manufacturer and utility rebates that would make it easier to swallow an unexpected replacement.
+To avoid emergencies on a hot day, lots of our customers choose to do a pre-emptive replacement, and replace an old AC before it quits working.
+If you’re of a similar mind, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
-However, systems installed after 2010 could potentially use R22, so it’s wise to check with an HVAC Expert.
-You can always check for this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).
+If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
+However, units installed after 2010 could potentially use R22, so it’s best to check with an HVAC Expert.
+You can always check for this and the refrigerant type by reading the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?

-To summarize, if your HVAC equipment was produced prior to January 2010, especially if it’s older than a decade, you have a few options:
+To review, if your HVAC equipment was produced prior to January 2010, particularly if it’s older than a decade, you have a few options:

-- Reach out to an expert to replace the parts in your current air conditioner to help make it compatible with an approved air conditioner refrigerant.
-This is not what we recommend.
+1. Contact an expert to replace the parts in your current air conditioner to help make it compatible with an approved air conditioner refrigerant.
+This is not advised.

-- Stick with using recycled R22 and burn cash like it’s the ozone layer.
+1. Remain using recycled R22 and burn money like it’s the ozone layer.

-To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
-You are not required by the law to replace your air conditioner.
-At some point, your AC will stop working and it will need to be replaced, and only R410a units will be available to buy.
+To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
+The law doesn’t require you to replace your air conditioner.
+Ultimately, your AC will stop working and it will need to be replaced, and only R410a units will be available to purchase.

-The best option is to get a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has many financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
-New AC equipment is more efficient and offer you superior comfort, helping to lower your energy costs.
+The ideal option is to purchase a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has lots of financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
+New AC equipment will also be more efficient and present you superior comfort, helping to lower your energy costs.

-You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
-While this sounds like a great alternative, the expense of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
-You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely obtainable.
+You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
+While this sounds like a nice alternative, the expense of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
+You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely available.

 The good news

-While making the switch to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
-These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not far-fetched to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+While making the move to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
+These regulations will help guard the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
+It’s not far-fetched to say that you, as a homeowner, are a grand part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 *Freon is a registered trademark of the DuPont Corporation